Dreamufor/BB-test/README.md

 - for case 3, add case insensitive sort, so it will ignore the character case and always out put the result alphabetically

 # Replicate layout

+- use VS code extension "Live Sass Compiler" to compile scss into css